jonathanstull/life-on-mars/README.md

 * Open via Bash/GitBash:
   1. Clone this repository onto your computer: git clone [life-on-mars](https://github.com/jonathanstull/life-on-mars.git)
-  2. Navigate into the ~/life-on-mars directory, and open in VSCode or preferred text editor code.
+  2. Navigate into the ~/life-on-mars directory, and open in VSCode or preferred text editor code .
+  4. To start a development server and view the project in the browser:
+    * Navigate to `life-on-mars/` in your command line
-  3. Run `npm install` to install all available webpack dependencies.
+    * Run the command `npm install` to install dependencies
+    * Optionally, run the commmand `npm run build` to make a bundle of the files
+    * Finally, run the command `npm run start` to start a development server
+  5. To run tests, navigate to `life-on-mars/` in your terminal and run the command `npm run test`

 ## **Known Bugs**